xplshn/tinybox/README.md

 ## Design Choices

 Everything is in one file because splitting things up is how you end up with 47 files to do something simple.
 The code reads top to bottom - constants, types, low-level terminal stuff, then the public API.
-No goroutines.
-Concurrent terminal access is asking for trouble and you probably don't need it.
-If you do, that's your problem to solve.
+No goroutines, because concurrent terminal access is asking for trouble and you probably don't need it.
 No Unicode normalization or grapheme clustering or any of that.
 The terminal handles displaying Unicode, we just pass it through.

-If you need proper text shaping, you're using the wrong tool.
+### Colors

 Colors use the 256-color palette because that's what every modern terminal supports.
 RGB is there if you want it but honestly, 256 colors is plenty.

-### Other platforms
-The Windows console API is fundamentally different from Unix terminals.
-Rather than write some abstraction layer that makes both worse, Tinybox just works on Unix.
-Use WSL if you're on Windows.

 ## What's Included

-The basics are all there.
-You can draw text anywhere on screen with colors and attributes.
-Tinybox drawing characters work for making borders and tables.
-Mouse support includes clicks, drags, and scroll wheels.
+The basics are all there, which means you can draw text anywhere on screen with colors and attributes.
+Tinybox drawing characters work for making borders and tables, mouse support includes clicks, drags, and scroll wheels.
 Terminal resize is handled automatically.
 The dirty cell tracking means it's fast even over SSH.
 Only the cells that changed get updated.
 You can build surprisingly complex interfaces and they'll still feel snappy.
 Suspend/resume works properly.
 Hit Ctrl-Z, do something in the shell, fg back, and your program continues where it left off.
 The terminal state is saved and restored correctly.
 There's a buffer save/restore mechanism if you need to draw temporary overlays like menus or dialogs.
 Save the buffer, draw your popup, then restore when done.